Jamaican Blue Mountain Coffee Beans: Here’s What You Need to Know..

 We do not recommend the JBM coffee for cold brew though as the resulting drink may get too acidic so if you prefer this brew method, consider some of these instead.

 Blue Mountain Coffee Scams and How to Avoid Them

 As stated above, the only real Blue Mountain coffee is grown at a very specific altitude in a certain region of Jamaica.
 As such, it’s inspected and certified by the CIB of Jamaica.
 Like other commodities that have a reputation for excellence, Blue Mountain beans are subject to forgeries and imitations (2).

 While the Jamaican authorities are making great strides in curtailing the sale of counterfeit coffee, the practice is still widespread.
-A lot of coffee coming out of other parts of the island, as well as coffee grown elsewhere, is sold as authentic Blue Mountain coffee.
+A lot of coffee coming out of other parts of the island, as well as coffee grown elsewhere, is sold as authentic JBM coffee.

 Related: Best Instant Coffee Brands